calebstewart/pwncat/README.md

 # pwncat

 pwncat is a raw bind and reverse shell handler.
-It streamlines common red team operations and all staging code from your own attacker machine, not the target.
+It streamlines common red team operations and all staging code is from your own attacker machine, not the target.

 After receiving a connection, **pwncat** will setup some common configurations when working with remote shells.